When is nonreciprocity relevant?: Role of field inversion symmetries in our procedure

-In this section, we assess the importance of inversion symmetries on which our procedure relies.
-To this aim, we study a system lacking such symmetries: Directed Percolation (DP).
-DP is a widely studied model describing spreading phenomena such as forest fires, epidemics, or particles reproducing and annihilating on a lattice.
-It undergoes a nonequilibrium phase transition between an active and an inactive phase.
-Any phase transition with a unique absorbing phase is conjectured to fall in the universality class of directed percolation.

-The Langevin equation of motion for the density of particles in DP is given by \cite{hinrichsen2000}:
+In this section, we illustrate the importance of inversion symmetries on which our procedure relies.
+To this aim, we study a system lacking such symmetries: Directed Percolation (DP), a widely studied model describing spreading phenomena ranging from forest fires to epidemics, which undergoes a nonequilibrium phase transition between an active and an inactive phase \cite{hinrichsen2000,Odor2004,Henkel2008,Henkel2010,Sieberer2025}.
+The corresponding microscopic processes can be coarse-grained into an effective Langevin equation for the macroscopic density of particles, given by \cite{hinrichsen2000,janssen_nonequilibrium_1981, cardy_directed_1980}:

-where $\eta$ is a white Gaussian noise of amplitude $T$ while $m$ and $\lambda$ are fixed constants determining creation and pairwise destruction rates.
+where $\eta$ is a white Gaussian noise of amplitude $T$ while $m$ and $\lambda$ are fixed constants related to creation and pairwise destruction rates.

 A natural way to introduce nonreciprocal interactions between two species described by \eqref{eq:directed_perco_single} is via a quadratic term: the two species interact only if both are present.
-The model becomes then equivalent to a Lotka-Volterra system with space and demographic fluctuations, which is given by
+The model becomes then equivalent to a Lotka-Volterra system with space and demographic fluctuations \cite{janssen_spontaneous_1997,tauber_stochastic_2024, de_giuli_dynamical_2022, arnoulx_de_pirey_self-organized_2025}, which is given by

 Note a crucial difference with respect to the case studied in the main text: the $\rho_i$ are densities, and as such must be positive.
-This means that the system is not symmetric under the inversion of the two fields, and we cannot exchange the identities of the two species by reversing one of the two fields.
-The two species therefore need not be equivalent: there is no guarantee that they have the same critical point.
+This means that the system is not symmetric under the inversion of the two fields: an exchange between the identities of the two species followed by a reversion of one of the two fields does not necessarily leave the action invariant.
+Therefore, the symmetry enforcing an even behavior of the critical temperature as a function of $\delta K_-$ is broken.
+We can no longer rule out that species 1 develops a critical temperature that differs from the one of species 2.
 Indeed, we expect the species unfavoured by the interaction (the `prey') to encounter the transition to the absorbing phase before than it would have in the unperturbed case.
 Following this transition, the `predator' undergoes a transition similar to the unperturbed case since the interaction term vanishes in the absence the other species.
-This example underlines the importance of inversion symmetry for our results to remain valid.
+The irrelevance of the perturbation is confirmed by the RG results of reference \cite{janssen_spontaneous_1997}.